NannyML/nannyml/docs/tutorials/performance_estimation.rst

     >>> display(metadata.is_complete())
     (True, [])

-The difference between binary and multiclass classification is that metadata for multiclass classification should contain mapping between classes (i.e. values that are in target and prediction columns) to column names with predicted probabilities that correspond to these classes.
-This mapping can be specified or it can be automatically extracted if predicted probability column names meet specific requirements as in the example presented.
-Read more in the :ref:`Setting Up, Providing
-Metadata<import-data>` section.

 Create and fit the estimator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the next step Confidence-based Performance Estimation (:class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`) estimator is created using the previously extracted :class:`~nannyml.metadata.base.ModelMetadata`, a list of metrics and an optional :ref:`chunking<chunking>` specification.
-The list of metrics specifies the metrics for which the performance of the monitored model will be estimated.
+Next we create the Confidence-based Performance Estimation (:class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`) estimator the previously extracted :class:`~nannyml.metadata.base.ModelMetadata`, a list of metrics, and an optional :ref:`chunking<chunking>` specification.

+The list of metrics specifies which performance metrics of the monitored model will be estimated.
 The following metrics are currently supported:

 - ``roc_auc``
 - ``f1``